BCP

 Apart from the detrimental physical and emotional effects sexual misconduct can have on a victim, it also promotes conflict in the work environment.
 The offender’s behaviors and attitudes in the workplace often arise to those of a substance abuser.
 Offenders often act out at work, exhibiting their loss of personal control despite adverse consequences.
 In addition to psychological problems such as personality disorders, substance abuse and depression, professionals accused of sexual misconduct often suffer intimacy disorders and sexual compulsivity.

 Classification of an offense is measured by its description, and the nature and extent of the professional relationship with the victim.
 Professional sexual misconduct occurs on a daily basis, and you or someone you know may be a victim.
 If you have survived sexual abuse, know that you need not suffer any longer.
-At Hach & Rose, LLP, it is our duty to bring justice to those who could not protect themselves.
+At Hach Rose Schirripa & Cheverie LLP, it is our duty to bring justice to those who could not protect themselves.
 A new addition to our highly-equipped firm is Mr. Stanley Spero.
 Mr. Spero’s legal knowledge, analytical capability, judgment, communication and legal experience have all been rated 5.0/5.0 by his peers.
 Mr. Spero is focused on the individual needs of every client.
 He understands the harm that is caused as a result of abuse by psychiatrists, psychologists, psychotherapists, social workers, educators, pastoral counselors and clergy.
 Mr. Spero knows what needs to be done in order to obtain restitution and justice on his clients’ behalf.
 Please do not hesitate to contact us at (212) 779-0057 or online.
-The experienced and knowledgeable New York sexual abuse attorneys of Hach & Rose, LLP, are prepared to help you fully understand your legal rights and options.
+The experienced and knowledgeable New York sexual abuse attorneys of Hach Rose Schirripa & Cheverie LLP, are prepared to help you fully understand your legal rights and options.

-Contact Hach & Rose, LLP right now at (212) 779-0057 for a FREE, discreet consultation
+Contact Hach Rose Schirripa & Cheverie LLP right now at (212) 779-0057 for a FREE, discreet consultation

 Instant confidential case evaluation - click here